JohT/code-graph-analysis-pipeline/README.md

   👉 Create a new artifacts download script in the [scripts/downloader](./scripts/downloader/) directory.
 Take for example [downloadAxonFramework.sh](./scripts/downloader/downloadAxonFramework.sh) as a reference.
   👉 Run the script separately before executing [analyze.sh](./scripts/analysis/analyze.sh) also in the [pipeline](./.github/workflows/java-code-analysis.yml).

-- How can i trigger a full rescan of all artifacts?
+- How can i trigger a full re-scan of all artifacts?
   👉 Delete the file `artifactsChangeDetectionHash.txt` in the `artifacts` directory.

-- How can PDF generation for Jupyter Notebooks be enabled (depends on chromium, takes more time)?
+- How can i enable PDF generation for Jupyter Notebooks (depends on chromium, takes more time)?
   👉 Set environment variable `ENABLE_JUPYTER_NOTEBOOK_PDF_GENERATION` to anything except an empty string.
 Example:

   ```shell